 Project 5: What Was the Environment Dinosaurs Lived in the San Antonio Area?

-Description: At UTSA, four students worked with Government Canyon State Natural Area personnel and UTSA faculty to develop a 3D digital model depicting the rock outcrop near dinosaur tracks along the Joe Johnston trail and explaining key geological features of this outcrop.
+Description: At The University of Texas at San Antonio, eleven students worked with Government Canyon State Natural Area personnel and university faculty to develop a 3D digital model depicting the rock outcrop near dinosaur tracks along the Joe Johnston trail and explaining key geological features of this outcrop.

 Check out the 3D model.